-I realised yesterday that my former life as a PA was the universe’s way of trying to prepare me for my current life of motherhood.
+I realised yesterday that being a PA prepared me for motherhood, far better than any of the books and manuals I devoured whilst pregnant.
+It was the universe’s way of trying to prepare me for my current life of motherhood.
 Believe it or not, I used to be a Personal Assistant to Directors and Heads of Department in various financial institutions in London and York in the UK.

 Being a PA requires certain skills as any Job Advertisement will tell you: Diary management; Travel coordination; Planning; Organising refreshments; Flexibility.

-Here’s why my former life as a PA prepared me for my current life of motherhood.
+Here’s why my former life of being a PA prepared me for motherhood, in its current form.